-Section 8: Vacancies
+269 Section 8: Vacancies

-A. A vacancy shall exist in the office of a voting member of the Assembly or an undergraduate representative to the University Assembly before the expiration of the term of office upon the death, resignation, removal, recall, disqualification, declination of or failure to elect a duly qualified officeholder.
+- A. A vacancy shall exist in the office of a voting member of the Assembly or an undergraduate representative to the University Assembly before the expiration of the term of office upon the death, resignation, removal, recall, disgualification, declination of or failure to elect a duly gualified officeholder. - 273

-- B. A vacancy that arises in the office of any voting member of the Assembly, including that of the President, or an undergraduate representative to the University Assembly, during the first 30 days of the term of the Assembly, shall be filled by the candidate attaining the second greatest number of votes in the most recent election for the same office. - C. A vacancy that arises in the office of any voting member of the Assembly, except that of the President, or an undergraduate representative to the University Assembly after the first 30 days of the term of the Assembly shall be filled by the Assembly.
-At the next regularly scheduled meeting following the creation of the vacancy, the vacancy shall be filled by a roll-call vote; the vacancy shall not be filled without a two-thirds affirmative vote of the seated membership of the Assembly. - D. A vacancy that arises in the office of the President after the first 30 days of the Assembly shall be filled by the Executive Vice President.
-In the event that the office of the Executive Vice President is concurrently vacant or that individual declines to serve, the next ranking officer holding a voting seat shall serve as Acting President until such time as the Assembly elects a new President.
-The vacancy shall be filled by a roll-call vote; a two-thirds affirmative vote of the seated membership of the Assembly is required to fill the vacancy. - E. Any undergraduate student shall be eligible to fill a vacancy, provided they meet the qualifications to hold office set forth in this article; notwithstanding any provision to the contrary, a vacancy in the office of a Representative At-Large elected by virtue of attaining the second greatest number of in either the most recent election for President or Executive Vice President of the Assembly, may, for the remainder of the term of the Assembly in which the vacancy was created, be filled by as though the office were that of a directly elected Representative At-Large.
+- B. A vacancy that exists in the office of any voting member of the Assembly or an undergraduate representative to the University Assembly, during the first 30 days of the term of the Assembly, shall be filled by the candidate attaining the second greatest number of votes in the most recent election for the same office. - C. A vacancy that exists in the office of any voting member of the Assembly or an undergraduate representative to the University Assembly following the first 30 days of the term of the Assembly shall be filled by the Assembly.
+At the next regularly scheduled meeting following the creation of the vacancy, the vacancy shall be filled by a roll-call vote; the vacancy shall not be filled without a two-thirds affirmative vote of the seated membership of the Assembly. - D. In the period between the creation of a vacancy in the office of President and the election of a new officeholder, pursuant to Subsections B and C of this section, the order of precedence of the Officers, as established by the Bylaws, shall be used to determine who shall preside at meetings of the Assembly as Acting Chair.
+The Acting Chair shall exercise no authorities otherwise delegated to the President except those as necessary for convening and presiding over the Assembly.
+The Office of the President shall remain vacant until filled.
+The Assembly, by majority vote, may choose to exercise the powers of the vacant office of President or Executive Vice President, as needed to continue the proper functioning of the Assembly. - E. Any undergraduate student shall be eligible to fill a vacancy, provided they meet the qualifications to hold office set forth in this article; notwithstanding any provision to the contrary, a vacancy in the office of a Representative At-Large elected by virtue of attaining the second greatest number of in either the most recent election for President or Executive Vice President of the Assembly, may, for the remainder of the term of the Assembly in which the vacancy was created, be filled by as though the office were that of a directly elected Representative At-Large. - 295

-Section 9: Recall of Voting Members
+296 Section 9: Recall of Voting Members